timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 </zone>
 ```

 Both the first and the second line elements end in words that are broken off and finished in the following line.
 As such, implementing a rule that inserts a space between text from different elements would result in `occupa tions` and `sacri lege` respectively.
-In order to solve this problem, then, we clearly need a more intelligent solution.
+This shows that we clearly need a more intelligent solution.

 In certain cases we can make use of general rules.
 For instance, whenever a number is followed by `th`, as in `<line>Chap.
 13<hi>th</hi></line>`, we know not to insert a space.
-However, we need to know that `occupa` and `tions` are not part of the English vocabulary in order to correctly extract `occupations`.
+However, in order to correctly extract `occupations`, we need to know that `occupa` and `tions` are not part of the English vocabulary.
 In other words, we need to make use of a dictionary if we want to process the text in the SGA files automatically.

 The [Datamuse API](http://www.datamuse.com/api/) provides a programmable interface to an extensive English dictionary.
 This means that we can send a string of text to the Datamuse server, which then sends back a list of words that resemble the string of text we provided.
 For each item in this list, Datamuse also provides a relevancy score and a frequency measure.
 See below for the JSON object that is returned when the string `occupations` is sent to the Datamuse API: